mbo2olivier/mukadi-settings-bundle/README.md

 Features:

-- Settings can be stored via Doctrine ORM, MongoDB/CouchDB ODM or Propel
+- Settings can be stored via Doctrine ORM.
 - Form building centralized in config files (e.g: config.xml or an imported settings.yml file)
 - A Service for querying stored settings.

-**Note:** At this time, only Doctrine ORM support implemented.

 Installation
 ------------

-This version of the bundle requires Symfony 2.8+ and PHP 5.5+.

 Install the bundle via composer by running the command: